apache/incubator-hugegraph-ai/README.md

 ## 🚀 Quick Start

 > [!NOTE]
-> For complete deployment guide and detailed examples, please refer to [hugegraph-llm/README.md](./hugegraph-llm/README.md)
+> For a complete deployment guide and detailed examples, please refer to [hugegraph-llm/README.md](./hugegraph-llm/README.md)

 ### Prerequisites
 - Python 3.9+ (3.10+ recommended for hugegraph-llm)